meisterplayer/ui-customui/README.md

 * [optional] **remoteTemplateReady** :: *Function*
     When using a remote template url this callback is called when the template has been downloaded, parsed, and was injected into the DOM.
 * [optional] **registeredCallback** :: *Function*
     This callback is called when all events were registered to an element with the `"data-mstr-events"` attribute.
-It is called with a `CustomUiElementRegisteredEvent` as the single argument with the following properties:
+It is called with a `HtmlUiElementRegisteredEvent` as the single argument with the following properties:
     - **element** :: *HTMLElement*
         Reference to the HTMLElement on which the events were registered.
     - **events** :: *String[]*